 In the dynamic commerce space, a successful omnichannel fulfillment strategy doesn’t mean reinventing the wheel.
 Retail brands can make it easier for their customers to close their journey loop, whether that’s buying and obtaining, buying and returning, or buying and exchanging.
 Whatever the path needs to be, simplicity is there every step of the way.

-And consumers have expressed gratitude with their wallets: Statista estimated U.S. retail e-commerce revenue rose from $644.4 billion in 2020 to $767.7 billion in 2021.
-Supply chain issues, rising inflation, and, yes, a pandemic didn’t keep people from shopping, especially when brands refocused on delighting customers with a seamless omnichannel experience.
+And consumers have expressed gratitude with their wallets: Statista estimated U.S. retail e-commerce revenue surpassed $1 trillion.
+Supply chain issues, rising inflation, and the end of the pandemic didn’t keep people from shopping, especially when brands refocused on delighting customers with a seamless omnichannel experience.

-One area that excelled in this customer-first priority is the footwear industry: In 2020, the global market value was estimated at $365 billion.
+One area that excelled in this customer-first priority is the footwear industry: In 2023, the global market value is estimated at $398 billion.

 First, a brief overview of what omnichannel fulfillment is: